Mark-Assessment/v-butcher-zombie-shooter-m2-2/README.md

 - #### First Time Visitor Goals

+  1. As a first time visitor, I want to be able to start the game easily & see how much time I have to do it.
-  1. As a first time visitor, I want to play the game easily, and have instructions on how to play which are quick and easy to get to.
+  2. As a first time visitor, I want to have instructions on how to play which are quick and easy to get to.
   2. As a first time visitor, I would like to see some sort of scoring system to see how well I do.
-  3. As a first time visitor, I would like to be able to restart the game easily.

 - #### Returning Visitor Goals